njxue/cs3219-ay2425s1-project-g25/README.md

 3. /backend/user-service
 4. /backend/question-service
 5. /backend/matching-service
+Then, run `node -e "console.log(require('crypto').randomBytes(32).toString('hex'))"` twice to generate your 2 JWT token secrets.
+For the first one, paste it into the JWT_ACCESS_TOKEN_SECRET variable of the .env files in question-service and user-service.
+Then, copy the second into the JWT_REFRESH_TOKEN_SECRET of the .env file in user-service.

+Further note: The DB_CLOUD_URI .env variable in user-service doesn't need to be filled in.
+A local database will be created in the mongoDB service.

 Consult the readme files in the service if there are further configurations needed.
 ### Running the Project

 To run all services, execute the following command in the root directory: